NeotomaDB/bulk-baconizing/bulk_baconizing.md

 render('bulk_baconizing.Rmd')
 ```

 This can be shortened to: `rmarkdown::render('bulk_baconizing.Rmd')`.

+#### Terminal

 Similarly, if you wish to execute the code from a console or terminal you can navigate to the working directory and execute the following:

 ```bash
 Rscript -e "rmarkdown::render('bulk_baconizing.Rmd')"
 ```

-Note the use of two different quotations.
-The inner and outer quotations must be different (e.g., double on the outside, single on the inside, or *vice versa*).
-Whether you customize the code, or choose to run it as is (for just the US state of Michigan), these three methods of executing the code are your main options.
+Note that with the terminal you need to use two different quotation marks when executing.
+The inner and outer quotations must be different (*e.g.*, double on the outside, single on the inside, or *vice versa*).
+Whether you customize the code, or choose to run it as-is (for just the US state of Utah), these three methods of executing the code are your main options.

 ### Providing Feedback